The Rules and Regulations of Text Messaging

 Companies have to add customers that confirm they want to receive sms marketing messages within 48-hours.

-Businesses that fail to comply with FCC rules and regulations could face lawsuits and are forbidden to use sms text messaging services.
+Businesses that fail to comply with FCC rules and regulations could face lawsuits, and are forbid to use sms text messaging services.
 For more information about text message marketing visit the FCC website.